 Argumentum ad Naturam

-Description: When used as a fallacy, the belief or suggestion that “natural” is always better than “unnatural.”
+Description: When used as a fallacy, the belief or suggestion that “natural” is better than “unnatural” based on its naturalness.
 Many people adopt this as a default belief.
 It is the belief that is what is natural must be good (or any other positive, evaluative judgment) and that which is unnatural must be bad (or any other negative, evaluative judgment).

-The appeal to nature fallacy is often confused with the naturalistic and the moralistic fallacies because they are quite similar.
+The appeal to nature fallacy is often confused with the naturalistic fallacy and the moralistic fallacy because they are quite similar.
 The appeal to nature, however, specifically references “natural” or “unnatural” and can also make a non-moral judgment such as “beautiful” or “destructive.”

 X is natural.